Cleehill

 Cleehill is a village in south Shropshire, England.
 It is sometimes written as Clee Hill Village (including the road sign entering the village) to avoid confusion.
 It lies in the civil parish of Caynham.
 The market towns of Ludlow and Cleobury Mortimer are both 5.5 mi distant, Ludlow to the west and Cleobury to the east.

 It lies on the slope of Titterstone Clee Hill and, lying between 1120 ft and 1250 ft above sea level, it is one of the highest settlements in the county.

 Amenities

 The village has Shropshire's highest school (the Clee Hill Community Primary School).

-Cleehill has a pub (the Golden Cross), a small convenience store and post office, a fish and chips take-a-way and a bakery with a cafe.
+Cleehill has a pub, the Cross on the Hill (currently the highest pub in Shropshire at 1200ft/366m), a small convenience store, a café (Brewe Clee Hill) and a fish and chips take-away.
 Until it closed in 2015, Shropshire's highest public house, at 1300 ft, was The Kremlin (previously the Craven Arms), located on the upper slopes of the village.

 There is a public car park by the A4117, which affords a considerable view over the Teme valley below and further into the counties of Herefordshire and Worcestershire.
 At the car park is a toposcope and other information boards.
 There are also public conveniences.